pythoncapi/pythoncapi/doc/stable_abi.rst

 As a consequence, the compiled C extension is incompatible at the ABI level: a C extension has to be build twice, once in release mode and once in debug mode.

-To reduce the maintaince burden, :ref:`Linux vendors <os-vendors>` only provide C extensions compiled in release mode, making the :ref:`debug mode
+To reduce the maintenance burden, :ref:`Linux vendors <os-vendors>` only provide C extensions compiled in release mode, making the :ref:`debug mode
 <debug-build>` mostly unusable on Linux in practice.